The following features are common to most

 Each Indexed Annuity will calculate or credit the rate of return differently.
 They will have a mechanism in place to protect against any downside risk, but also limit the upside returns.
 The three most common used to limit upside are the participation rate, the spread and a cap.

-The participation rate is the percentage of an index's growth that's credited to the annuity owner's account.
+The percentage of an index's growth that's credited to the annuity owner's account.
 It will usually range anywhere from 70%-100%.

 Example: A $100,000 index annuity linked to the S&P 500 with a 70% participation rate: If S&P 500 experiences a 10% growth, the account is credited with 70% of that 10% growth, giving the annuity a 7% interest rate for the year.
 The account value would now be $107,000.
 If it were invested in the S&P 500 directly, his account would be worth $110,000.